nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </pic>
 </center>

-KonTActs is a **desktop app designed for CS2030S teaching assistants (TAs) who works at the National University of Singapore, School of Computing.
+KonTActs is a **desktop app designed for CS2030S Teaching Assistants (TAs) who works at the National University of Singapore, School of Computing.

-KonTActs streamlines contact management, helping you keep track of your students contact information more effectively compared to traditional GUI apps.
+KonTActs streamlines contact management, helping you keep track of your students contact, attendance and assignment information more effectively compared to traditional GUI apps.

 KonTActs **main features** includes:
 1. Attendance tracking: Track student's weekly attendance.